The Good and the Bad of Node.js Web App Programming

 - easy knowledge sharing within a team

-- huge number of free tools
+- a huge number of free tools

-With each microservice communicating with the database directly through streams, such architecture allows for better performance and speed of application.
-Namely, Walmart’s shift to microservices architecture with Node.js resulted in the following immediate benefits:
+As an example of live implementation, Walmart’s shift to microservices architecture with Node.js resulted in the following immediate benefits:

 - Overnight 20 percent conversion growth in general and 98 percent mobile conversion growth

-- One hundred percent uptime on Black Friday (handling over 500 million pageviews)
+- One hundred percent uptime on Black Friday (handling over 500 million page views)

 - Saving up to 40 percent on hardware and 20-50 percent on overall operations